unittest-cpp/unittest-cpp.github.com/index.md

 * Linux
 * Mac OS X

-UnitTest++ was originally written by Noel Llopis and Charles Richardson, and hosted on SourceForge.
-It is in the process of being migrated to GitHub, with the [official repository here.] (https://github.com/charlesnicholson/unittest-cpp)
+UnitTest++ was originally written by Noel Llopis and Charles Nicholson, and hosted on SourceForge.
+It is in the process of being migrated to GitHub, with the [official repository here.] (https://github.com/unittest-cpp/unittest-cpp)

 <ul class="posts">
   {% for post in site.posts %}